 I have a little confession to make; I have never always been a massive dog lover.
 It’s not like I hated them, it was more that I simply preferred the independence and low-maintenance of cats better.

 Though everything changed the day we met Cooper.

 My phone buzzed the morning of 7th of May.
 It was a message from my dear friend Marie, begging to find a new home for a beautiful 9-year-old English staffy named Cooper.
-There were so many reasons for us to say no at the time, but there never really is the right time is there?
-So we agreed to look after him just for a couple of weeks until we could find the loving home he truly deserves.
-A few weeks later he came to us with a wagging tail that seemed like he could swat a fly with and exchanged a big grin on his face with a million slobbery kisses on our cheeks.
+There were so many reasons to say no at the time, but there never really is the right time is there?
+So I agreed to look after him just for a couple of weeks until I could find the loving home he truly deserves.
+A few weeks later he came with a wagging tail that seemed like he could swat a fly with and exchanged a big grin on his face with a million slobbery kisses on my cheeks.
 And from that moment, those “couple of weeks” became forever.

-Now we became those people that bring their dog to the party and refer to them as our baby.
-We became those people that shared a couch with their dog and have their dog hair rule the house.
-We find ourselves constantly thinking of him, taking a million pictures of him and making plans around him.
+Now I became someone that brought their dog to the party and refer to him as my baby.
+I became someone that shared a couch with their dog and have their dog hair rule the house.
+I find myself constantly thinking of him, taking a million pictures of him and making plans around him.

-He has changed our lives for the better in the short 6 months we have had him.
-He may not say words the way we understand, but when he curls up beside us with his paw on our lap, we know we are doing something right.
+He has changed my life for the better in the short 6 months I’ve had him.
+He may not say words the way we understand, but when he curls up beside us with his paw on my lap, I know I’m doing something right.

 My fitness has finally made a come back

 My fitness has been a very up and down journey for as long as I can remember.
 It always seemed like a chore and everything I tried, never really stuck.
 Bootcamps weren’t consistent, Zumba didn’t feel like a “workout” as such, I grew bored of the repetitiveness of the Kayla Itsines Bikini Body Guide and a personal trainer became a financial burden.